Moving to Livingston, Guatemala

 We asked people in Livingston if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "Livingston is a unique blend of Garifuna, Afro-Caribbean, Maya and Ladino cultures.
 It's important to respect the local customs and traditions.
 Avoid making derogatory comments or jokes about their ethnicity, language, or culture.
 It's considered disrespectful to photograph people without their permission, especially in rural areas and indigenous communities.
 Avoid discussing sensitive topics such as politics, civil war history, and racial issues unless initiated by locals.
 It's also considered impolite to refuse food or drink offered to you during a home visit.
 Public displays of affection are generally frowned upon, especially in rural areas.
-Lastly, it's important to respect the environment and local wildlife, so refrain from littering or causing any harm to the natural surroundings," remarked one expat who made the move to Livingston.
+Lastly, it's important to respect the environment and local wildlife, so refrain from littering or causing any harm to the natural surroundings," explained one expat living in Livingston, Guatemala.

 About the Author